t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### Communication Brokering

-A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices.
+A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g. north-south with clouds, east-west with other edge devices {{DATA-DISCOVERY}}.
 Another aspect of a communication component is dispatching of alerts and notifications to interested consumers both inside and outside of the edge computing domain.
 Protocol translation may also be performed when necessary.

-Communication brokering may be centralized in some systems, e.g. using a hub-and-spoke message broker, or distributed like with message buses.
+Communication brokering may be centralized in some systems, e.g. using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
 Distributed systems may leverage direct communication between end devices and communication devices, such as device-to-device links.
-Brokers functions can include ensuring communication reliability, traceability, an in some cases transaction management.
+Brokers functions can include ensuring communication reliability, traceability, and in some cases transaction management.

 QoS can be provided in some systems through the combination of network QoS (e.g. traffic engineering or wireless resource scheduling) and compute/storage resource allocations.
 In some systems a bandwidth manager service can be exposed to enable allocation of bandwidth to/from an edge computing application instance.